Get Approved for up to $35,000 in 3 minutes

 This can confuse a lot of people since e-transfer is known to send emails and text messages.
 However, having the knowledge of different online scams can reduce your risk and help you protect yourself financially.

-The Safety of Using E-transfers
+The Safety of Using E-Transfers

 Essentially, e-transfers are safe.
 However, you do need to be aware of any e-transfers that you’re accepting and make your security question difficult to avoid possible interception.
 If that still makes you nervous, the safest way to ensure that you receive those funds is to sign up for auto-deposit.
-In this case, the funds will automatically be deposited into your bank account.

-How to Tell if E-transfers Are Fake
+How to Tell if E-Transfers Are Fake

-If you’re going to receive an e-transfer, it’s going to be in one of three ways.
-It will either be auto-deposited into your account and sent with a security question by email or text message.
 If you do receive an e-transfer, it’s going to be a legitimate email from Interac that requires you to accept the funds.
 A fake email or text will likely be from a different address and have wording that is different from that of a legitimate message.
-It will also likely have spelling errors.
+It will also likely have spelling mistakes.

 Another red flag that you’re receiving a fake e-transfer is that the funds are being sent from a company.
 Typically, companies send funds via cheque or direct deposit.
 For example, the Canada Revenue Agency wouldn’t e-transfer your funds.
 They would send you any funds owed through direct deposit or a cheque in the mail.

-How E-transfer Scams Work
+How E-Transfer Scams Work

 How e-transfer scams work depends on the type of scam.
 A few popular scams are more common and can be very convincing if you don’t know what you’re looking for.
 No matter which scam you come across, you should take the same precautions to protect your own account.

-Job E-transfer Scams
+Job E-Transfer Scams

 The job e-transfer scam is a popular scam now that many people find jobs online.
 In this particular scam, a potential employer contacts you regarding a high-paying position.
 Often, the benefits that they offer with the job position are too good to be true.
 An e-transfer scam involves accepting and sending money through e-transfers.